Quick! Can you name the nine U.S. presidents without college degrees? Hint: two of them are on Mount Rushmore. (Answer at the bottom of the post.)

 But here’s the rub.
 You don’t ever have to step inside a lecture hall to be educated, no matter what the college admissions officer tells you.
 It isn’t daily attendance to lectures that make someone great.
 It’s the desire to learn.
 The curiosity that propels you to study, to know a subject deeply.

-Nine of our U.S. presidents have proven that it takes more than just a college degree to achieve greatness.
-What can you be doing in addition to earning your degree that will set you apart?
+While our modern society’s eyes are fixed on the diploma, nine of our U.S. presidents have proven that it takes more than just a college degree to achieve greatness.
+What can you do in addition to earning your degree that will set you apart?

 And if you’re still curious, the nine presidents who didn’t go to college are: George Washington, Andrew Jackson, Martin Van Buren, Zachary Taylor, Millard Fillmore, Abraham Lincoln, Andrew Johnson, Grover Cleveland, and Harry Truman.

 Liked this post?
-You may enjoy this one too!
+You may also enjoy “Teaching is Impossible,” According to Revolutionary Psychotherapist.

 Caitlin Anderson believes in finding the extraordinary in the ordinary.
 A former Unbound employee, she now works as Lois Lane for a major tech company.
 She lives in Portland with her husband and their puppy.Read more by Caitlin